aristos32/exercise/README.md

 #### Testing - debugging
 For better debugging I have added both console logs and file log messages.
 Serious issues as marked as 'error' to draw our attention.
 Laravel has build-in support with PHPUnit.
 We will write both Unit tests and Feature tests for our application.
-We need to cover:
+Testing coverage included:
+1. manual testing during development
-1. unit tests
+2. unit tests added in tests/unit
-2. feature tests
+3. feature tests added in tests/
-3. database tests
+4. database tests are tested as part of feature testing
-4. redis cache tests
+5. redis cache tests are tested as part of feature testing

 ### Useful commands for troubleshooting